joshgerdes/jekyll-uno/_drafts/configure-azure-virtual-desktop-monitoring-insights.md

 34. ![](/uploads/azportal_performancecountersreview.png)
 35. **You have now configured Azure Virtual Desktop Insights!**

-    _It may take a few minutes to an hour to populate and collect the data, for some of the events and counters._
+    _It may take a few minutes to an hour to populate and collect the data for some of the events and counters._
 36. ![](/uploads/azportal_azurevirtualdesktopinsights.png)

-    _On the plus side, all the data is also in Log Analytics, so can be queried and you can set up Alert rules against it and get more visibility into your Azure Virtual Desktop environment and use._
+    _On the plus side, all the data is also in Log Analytics so that it can be queried, and you can set up Alert rules against it and get more visibility into your Azure Virtual Desktop environment and use._

     ![](/uploads/azportal_azurevirtualdesktoploganalytiicsquery.png)